harmonyrose/FGP/README.md

 Access to the SiteGround Dashboard requires a SiteGround account with access.
 Access is managed by Dr. Polack.

 ### Localhost to Siteground
-Follow these steps to transfter your localhost version of the ODHS Medicine Tracker code to Siteground.
+Follow these steps to transfter your localhost version of the Fairy Godmother Project Software code to Siteground.
 For a video tutorial on how to complete these steps, contact Dr. Polack.
 1. Create an FTP Account on Siteground, giving you the necessary FTP credentials.
 (Hostname, Username, Password, Port)
 2. Use FTP File Transfer Software (Filezilla, etc.) to transfer the files from your localhost folders to your siteground folders using the FTP credentials from step 1.
 3. Create the following database-related credentials on Siteground under the MySQL tab: